BxCppDev/bxdecay0/README.rst

 ========================

-* Vladimir  Tretyak  (KINR_,  Kiev  Institute  for  Nuclear  Research, Ukraine) is the original author  and maintener of the Fortran Decay0 package.
+* Vladimir  Tretyak  (KINR_,  Kiev  Institute  for  Nuclear  Research, Ukraine) is the original author  and maintener of the legacy Fortran Decay0 package.
 * François Mauger (`LPC Caen`_,  Laboratoire de Physique Corpusculaire de  Caen, `Université  de  Caen Normandie`_,  Caen,  France) is  the author  and maintener  of the  original  C++ port  of Decay0  within